 We will pay for the entire cost of soliciting proxies on behalf of the Company.
 We will also reimburse brokerage houses, banks and other custodians or nominees holding shares in their names for others for the cost of forwarding the Company's proxy materials to beneficial owners.
-In addition, proxies may be solicited on our behalf by our directors, officers and employees in person, by telephone, by Internet or by other means of communication.
+In addition, our directors, officers and employees may solicit proxies on our behalf in person, by telephone, by Internet or by other means of communication.
 None of these persons will receive any additional compensation for soliciting proxies.